I dream of a car-free New York City.

 Aaron says, “It’s not vaccines!”
 In the video (above) he cites a dozen or so studies that show no proven link between vaccines and autism.
 Aaron goes on to explain that the initial vaccine/autism outbreak is a well known hoax – which you can read about in the MMR vaccine controversy, or watch Health Care Triage to learn more.

 I believed this theory for a while.
-But after watching the documentary Trace Amounts, I’m torn.
+But was torn after watching this documentary Trace Amounts

 Trace Amounts argues that not all vaccines cause autism, rather it’s the vaccines which contain thimerosal (which contains mercury) that are causing autism.
 The film advocates that everyone should opt out of taking vaccines that include thimerosal.